Airspeed Ltd.: Wolseley engine

-According to Nevil Shute Norway it was a very advanced engine (and the price struck Shute as low; much lower than competing engines on the basis of power-to-weight ratio), so its loss was a major disaster for Airspeed (and Britain).
-But when he asked Lord Nuffield to retain the engine, Nuffield said "I tell you, Norway ...
-I sent that I.T.P. thing back to them, and I told them they could put it where the monkey put the nuts!"
-Shute wrote that the loss of the Wolseley engine due to the over-cautious high civil servants of the Air Ministry was a great loss to Britain.
-Shute said that "admitting Air Ministry methods of doing business ... would be like introducing a maggot into an apple ..
-Better to stick to selling motor vehicles for cash to the War Office and the Admiralty who retained the normal methods of buying and selling."
+Norway thought that it was a very advanced engine at a low price, so its loss was a major disaster for Airspeed.

 Second World War

-In June, 1940, formal announcement was made that the de Havilland Aircraft Co., Ltd., had completed negotiations for the purchase from Swan, Hunter and Wigham Richardson, Ltd., of that firm's holding of Airspeed ordinary shares.
+In June, 1940, formal announcement was made that de Havilland had completed negotiations for the purchase from Swan, Hunter and Wigham Richardson, Ltd., of their holding of Airspeed ordinary shares.
 Airspeed retained its identity as a separate company though as a wholly owned subsidiary of de Havilland.

-Around 1943, presumably to reduce the risk of Luftwaffe bombing, a new dispersed design office was opened at Fairmile Manor in Cobham, Surrey; little is known of this establishment and nothing survives there today.
+Around 1943 in order to reduce the risk from Luftwaffe bombing, a new dispersed design office was opened at Fairmile Manor in Cobham, Surrey; little is known of this establishment and nothing survives there today.

 Airspeed's most productive period was during the Second World War.
-The graceful, twin-engined trainer-cum-light transport aircraft known as the AS.10 Oxford had a production run exceeding 8,500.
+The AS.10 Oxford had a production run exceeding 8,500.
 3,800 AS51 and AS58 Horsa military gliders were built for the Royal Air Force and its allies.
-Many of these made one-way journeys into occupied France as part of the D-Day landings, and later the Netherlands for the Arnhem landing, towed from England behind aircraft such as the Douglas Dakota and Handley Page Halifax.
+Many of these were used as part of the D-Day landings, and later for the Operation Market Garden.